A Complete Guide to Batu Niah National Park Cave Exploration

 Why Visit Batu Niah National Park?

-Located roughly 89KM from Miri City, Batu Niah National Park is a popular tourist destination due to its historical, archaeological, and natural attractions.
-Covering an area of 3,138 hectares.
-It is renowned for being the cradle of civilization in the region, with archaeological discoveries dating back 40,000 years - marking it as one of the oldest known sites in South East Asia.
+Located roughly 89km from Miri City, Batu Niah National Park is one of those places that genuinely lives up to the hype.
+It's a popular tourist destination for good reason—the historical, archaeological, and natural attractions here are something else.
+Covering an area of 3,138 hectares, it's renowned as the cradle of civilization in the region, with archaeological discoveries dating back 40,000 years.
+We're talking about one of the oldest known sites in Southeast Asia.

 Batu Niah Attractions: